asilturk/NetworkLayerExample/README.md

 # NetworkLayerExample
-Improved version of the Network Layer presented in the article: http://szulctomasz.com/how-do-I-build-a-network-layer/
+Improved version of the Network Layer solution by [Tomasz Szulc](https://github.com/tomkowz) presented in the article: http://szulctomasz.com/how-do-I-build-a-network-layer/

 The idea is to create a modular network layer, 100% testable, that implements `NSOperation` to manage easily a requests queue, with priority, dependecy, cancel operation etc.